 If you already have insulation in your attic, you may think that this article does not pertain to you; however, you should know that all insulation’s are not equal.
 In warmer climates, just having blown or rolled insulation is often not enough.
 One of the best insulation’s available to reduce the amount of heat that can enter your home through the roof is a radiant barrier.

-A is a hyper-reflective insulation system.
+A radiant barrier is a hyper-reflective insulation system.
 This type of insulation works by lowering the amount of radiant heat that can penetrate your home.
 The addition of a radiant barrier can help your other insulation work more efficiently, which will give your home the most protection you can from the sun’s superheating rays.
 One of the most significant things to remember when considering adding radiant barriers to your home is that the reflective portion of it must be directed at an open-air space.